bloom42/markdown-ninja/website/docs/feedback.md

 url: "/docs/feedback"
 ---

 We love feedbak!
-Feel free to join the discussion and ask your questions, report bugs or suggest ideas and improvments in GitHub issues: [https://github.com/bloom42/markdown-ninja/issues](https://github.com/bloom42/markdown-ninja/issues)
+Feel free to join the discussion and ask your questions, report bugs or suggest ideas and improvments on GitHub: [https://github.com/bloom42/markdown-ninja](https://github.com/bloom42/markdown-ninja)

 Or, you can privately contact us [here](/contact).